aaboungab/DevOps-Core-Practical-Project/README.md

 <a name="approach"></a>
 ### Project Approach
-To meet the projects SOA requirements, I decided to create an application with 4 services that communicate with eachother to generate a random football player for the user.
+To meet the projects model requirements, I decided to create an application with 4 services that communicate with eachother to generate a random football player for the user.

 #### Service 1
-The core service for the application where data recieved from other services is rendered into a Jinja2 template.
-Service 1 communicates with service 2, 3, 4 & presists some data in a MySQL database.
-Service 1 performs a **GET request on services 2, 3** and a **POST request on service 4**.
-The responses given by service 2, 3 & 4 are then used by service 1 to display back to the user via HTML and Jinja2 templating.
+The core service is to perform a **GET request on services 2, 3** and a **POST request on service 4**.
+Service 1 communicates with service 2, 3, 4 & presists some data in a MySQL database.The responses given by service 2, 3 & 4 are then used by service 1 to display back to the user via HTML and Jinja2 templating.

 **routes located:  service1/application/routes.py**
 ```bash